 How It Impacted Me Back Then

 Even though Brando, the protagonist was so different from me, then and now, I found his desire for love and feeling like he wasn’t worthy of it incredibly relatable.
 Across different characters, though not all of them, I found aspects I found either familiar or completely relatable which really allowed them to resonate with me.
-Despite the sheer mount of important characters in the story, they all felt unique and I was able to really imagine seeing them all as if being there with them.
-The messages of love, of justice, and of forgiveness were all very powerful and even long after finishing the story, it all stayed with me.
+Despite the sheer amount of important characters in the story, they all felt unique and I was able to really imagine seeing them all as if being there with them.
+The messages of love, justice, and of forgiveness were all very powerful and even long after finishing the story, they all stayed with me.
 Miss Zara’s (our trans character) proclamation of “God is love, and love is for everyone” in particular has stayed with me.

 Looking Back in a 2021 Lens